Maths and Number

 Create their own criteria for sorting and classifying

-Build confidence in recognising patterns and relationships
+Build confi0dnce in recognising patterns and relationships

-Develop early place value understanding
+Develop early place value un0drstanding

 Summer 1

 We will continue to follow the White Rose scheme of work.
-EYFS 3D shapes; In this small step, children will learn to recognise and name cubes, cuboids, cylinders, pyramids, cones and spheres.
+EYFS 3D shapes; In this small step, children will learn to recognise and name cubes, cuboids, cylin0drs, pyramids, cones and spheres.
 They will recognise that whereas a 2-D shape is completely flat, 3-D shapes are solid objects.

 Y1/2: Spring Block 6 Explore 3D shapes;